 Even though cast iron skillets take long before heating, they retain this heat for long too.
 This makes the pan multipurpose as you could certainly sear fish or stick on the same pan.

 How do you take care of egg pans (and all pans in general)

 - Gently handwash pans with non stick coatings to remove grease and residue.
 Soak them in warm water if you need to get burnt food off instead of scribing them.

 - Avoid using metallic utensils on these pans as they scratch the non stick coating.
 Use nylon, wooden and plastic ones instead.
 I personally use wooden utensils as plastic ones melt

 - Non stick pans shouldn’t be preheated or pre-seasoned.
 Do this to stainless steel ones instead.

-- Store pans by hanging them instead of stacking them.
-This pan (amazon) has a hook for easy storage and maintenance.
+- Store pans by hanging them instead of stacking them.Some pans have a hook for easy storage and maintenance.

 - When food starts sticking to the non-stick pan, it’s time to buy a new one.
 They usually last 4 years under medium usage.

 - The nonstick coating starts to peel off when these pans are exposed to high heat for long periods.
 Avoid using them in the oven.

 Eggs are arguably the cook’s most versatile ingredient and the world’s cheapest source of protein, and unlike many foods, their nutritional benefits are not reduced by boiling, steaming and sautéing.
 They are abundant, have a long shelf life compared to other fresh foods, and are unequalled in their versatility.
 But more than this, and unlike any other ingredient we can think of, eggs are a unique starting point for new cooks and trainee chefs to learn about culinary techniques.
 They can teach us how proteins are affected by heat, how mechanical action can change both form and texture, how fats emulsify into water, how one ingredient can stabilize others, how clarification occurs and how thickeners, binders and enrichers work.